Andrew Pickens (congressman): Military career

 Pickens served in the Anglo-Cherokee War in 1760–1761.
 When the Revolutionary War started, he sided with the rebel militia and was made a captain.
 He rose to the rank of brigadier general in the South Carolina militia during the war.

 He emerged as a military leader in Long Cane, fighting against the Cherokee who had allied with the Loyalists.
-In the year 1779 Henry Clinton deployed British soldiers to both South Carolina and North Carolina to encourage Loyalist support.
+In 1779, Henry Clinton deployed British soldiers to both South Carolina and North Carolina to encourage Loyalist support.
 On February 14, 1779, Colonel Pickens and his 300-man militia overtook the larger British force of 700–800 men under Colonel Boyd at the Battle of Kettle Creek in Wilkes County, Georgia, just south of the Long Canes.
 His victory at Kettle Creek slowed the recruitment of the Loyalists.
 However, when the British defeated the Southern Continental Army in 1780 in the Siege of Charleston, Pickens surrendered a fort in the Ninety-Six District.
 He, along with his 300 militia men, on parole oath, agreed to sit out the war.

 Pickens's parole did not last, however.
 After Tory raiders destroyed most of his property and frightened his family, he informed the British that they had violated the terms of parole.
 He rejoined the war.
 During this period, Pickens joined Francis Marion (known as the Swamp Fox) and Thomas Sumter as the most well-known partisan leaders in the Carolinas.
 Sumter also resumed fighting under similar circumstances.
-He saw action at the Battle of Cowpens, Siege of Augusta, Siege of Ninety-Six, and the Battle of Eutaw Springs.

-Pickens also led a campaign in north Georgia against the Cherokee late in the war; they had allied with the British in an effort to expel European Americans from their territory.
+He saw action at the Battle of Cowpens, Siege of Augusta, Siege of Ninety-Six, and the Battle of Eutaw Springs.Pickens also led a campaign in north Georgia against the Cherokee late in the war; they had allied with the British in an effort to expel European Americans from their territory.
 His victorious campaign resulted in the Cherokee ceding significant portions of land between the Savannah and Chattahoochee rivers in the Long Swamp Treaty, signed in what is currently Pickens County, Georgia.
 Pickens led a detached militia of 25 men to battle against a Cherokee force of an estimated 150 men in what came to be called the "Ring Fight."
 Pickens gained the respect of these Natives.
 After the war, he was well-regarded by Native Americans that he dealt with; he was given the name Skyagunsta, "The Wizard Owl," which is reportedly a name based on a well-regarded previous chief of the Cherokee.